Eaton Vance Floating-Rate Income Trust (NYSE:EFT) Declares $0.12 Monthly Dividend

 Eaton Vance Floating-Rate Income Trust (NYSE:EFT – Get Free Report) declared a monthly dividend on Monday, October 2nd, Zacks reports.
-Investors of record on Monday, October 23rd will be given a dividend of 0.116 per share by the investment management company on Tuesday, October 31st.
-This represents a $1.39 dividend on an annualized basis and a dividend yield of 11.51%.
-The ex-dividend date of this dividend is Friday, October 20th.
+Stockholders of record on Monday, October 23rd will be given a dividend of 0.116 per share by the investment management company on Tuesday, October 31st.
+This represents a $1.39 dividend on an annualized basis and a dividend yield of 11.49%.
+The ex-dividend date is Friday, October 20th.

-Eaton Vance Floating-Rate Income Trust has decreased its dividend payment by an average of 0.2% annually over the last three years and has raised its dividend every year for the last 1 years.
+Eaton Vance Floating-Rate Income Trust has decreased its dividend by an average of 0.2% per year over the last three years and has raised its dividend annually for the last 1 consecutive years.

 Eaton Vance Floating-Rate Income Trust is a closed-ended fixed income mutual fund launched and managed by Eaton Vance Management.
 The fund invests in fixed income markets of the United States.
 It invests in fixed income securities operating across diversified sectors.
 The fund primarily invests in senior, secured floating rate loans.